grokadegames/webgl-mcp/README.md

 ### analyze-webgl

 Analyzes a WebGL build or HTML file.
-Provides information about the template used, features detected, and optimization recommendations.
+Provides information about the template used, features detected, file structure, and optimization recommendations.

 Parameters:
 - `path` (required): Path to WebGL build folder or index.html file